Course No. 9025

 After reading Chapter 9, participants will be able to:

-1. Recognize the importance of personal retirement maps to suit client objectives & lifestyles and summarize the basic guidelines of retirement planning, including common pitfalls and misconceptions of retirement.
+- Recognize the importance of preparing for retirement and summarize the basic guidelines of retirement planning, including common pitfalls and misconceptions of retirement.

-3. Identify retirement costs and income needs of clients based on their current budget, recognize tax savings strategies and identify guidelines when purchasing investment assets.
+- Identify retirement costs and income needs of clients based on their current budget, recognize tax savings strategies, and identify guidelines when purchasing investment assets.

 At the start of Chapter 10, participants should identify the following topics for study: